9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 it is passed.
 Instead, it causes our code to return an empty list if we catch an exception.

-We won\'t have anything more to say about exception handling here.
+We won't have anything more to say about exception handling here.
-There\'s plenty more to cover, though, so we\'ll be returning to the subject of exceptions in chapter [Chapter 19, *Error handling*](19-error-handling.org).
+There's plenty more to cover, though, so we'll be returning to the subject of exceptions in chapter [Chapter 19, *Error handling*](19-error-handling.org).

 ### Exercises

-1. Although we\'ve gone to some lengths to write a portable `namesMatching` function, the function uses our case sensitive `globToRegex` function.
-Find a way to modify `namesMatching` to be case sensitive on Unix, and case insensitive on Windows, without modifying its type signature. *Hint*: consider reading the documentation for `System.FilePath` to look for a variable that tells us whether we\'re running on a Unix-like system, or on Windows.
+1. Although we've gone to some lengths to write a portable `namesMatching` function, the function uses our case sensitive `globToRegex` function.
+Find a way to modify `namesMatching` to be case sensitive on Unix, and case insensitive on Windows, without modifying its type signature. *Hint*: consider reading the documentation for `System.FilePath` to look for a variable that tells us whether we're running on a Unix-like system, or on Windows.
-2. If you\'re on a Unix-like system, look through the documentation for the `System.Posix.Files` module, and see if you can find a replacement for the `doesNameExist` function.
+2. If you're on a Unix-like system, look through the documentation for the `System.Posix.Files` module, and see if you can find a replacement for the `doesNameExist` function.
 3. The `*` wild card only matches names within a single directory.
 Many shells have an extended wild card syntax, `**`, that matches names recursively in all directories.
-For example, `**.c` would mean
-    \"match a name ending in `.c` in this directory or any subdirectory at any depth\".
+For example, `**.c` would mean "match a name ending in `.c` in this directory or any subdirectory at any depth".
 Implement matching on `**` wildcards.

 ## Handling errors through API design

-It\'s not necessarily a disaster if our `globToRegex` is passed a malformed pattern.
-Perhaps a user mistyped a pattern, in which case we\'d like to be able to report a meaningful error message.
+It's not necessarily a disaster if our `globToRegex` is passed a malformed pattern.
+Perhaps a user mistyped a pattern, in which case we'd like to be able to report a meaningful error message.

 Calling the `error` function when this kind of problem occurs can be a drastic response (exploring its consequences was the focus of exercise